rempsyc/githubContributors/README.md

 ## Troubleshooting

-If you get the following error:

-    Error in `resp_body_raw()`:
-    !
-Can not retrieve empty body

-Please visit the GitHub page on a browser to manually update the data.
+If you get an error, please visit the GitHub page on a browser to manually update the data.
 Once the new data is loaded, try again, it should work.

 ## Credits